Blog / Culture

 Around that time I was exposed to technology and entrepreneurship societies, where I was introduced to the tech industry which I found really exciting.
 I remember being intrigued by technology and thinking - you can make a business out of that?
 Wow, why isn’t everyone doing this!

 "You can make a business out of tech?
-Wow, why isn’t everyone doing this!"
+Wow, why isn’t everyone doing this?"

 When I graduated, I started going to meet-ups and learning how to code through online courses.
 At the time it was just an interest, and I didn't think much of it.
-It wasn’t until I was exposed to Data Analysis that I began to consider a career in tech.
+It wasn’t until I was exposed to data analytics that I began to consider a career in tech.
 The meet-ups exposed me to the tools/skills used in this field, and I was fortunate to meet people who encouraged me to apply for jobs.

 Can you tell us about your outreach diversity work and why it’s important?

-I am part of an organisation called Black in Data.
+I am part of an organization called Black in Data.
 It was created to connect and empower people of colour in tech through learning and development.
 We host career events, skills, workshops, and we also run a mentorship teen outreach program (which lowkey is my baby - something I am really passionate about).

 The program was born out of a need to demystify the tech industry for state school students.
 We wanted to raise awareness of opportunities in data.
 It's such a this crucial stage in their lives, when they're starting to make decisions about future careers.